e2vinodj/Claim_Terminations/chapter2.md

 # 1.0.4 - import the data
 # Datacamp session has already imported the data into a table name ctr_data

-# gc is garbage collector that clean random scraps from the data
-# this is important with memory intensive programs
-gc()

 # 1.5.2 - Add a current date variable so we can create an out-of-time holdout
 # Assume that claims were incurred at the middle of year, and are bounded between 2000 and 2011